 Take Advantage of Airport Lounges

 If you have a long layover, it is worth it to purchase a one-day pass to your airline’s lounge.
 For about $50, you can have access to a quiet, comfortable work area.
-In addition, you can get complimentary beverages and light snacks, high-speed wireless Internet access, telephones with data ports for computer usage, conference rooms with speakerphones, and use of photocopy machines.
+In addition, you can get complimentary beverages and light snacks, high-speed wireless Internet access, telephones with data ports for computer usage, conference rooms with speakerphones, and photocopy machines.
 The best part is that you don’t have to fight for outlets to charge your devices because the lounges have plenty of charging stations.
 Be sure to download your airline’s app on your phone to stay updated on flight delays and to make any changes to your reservation.

 Get Busy on the Plane